mdcassano/gpt-risk-meters-hackathon/DEMOSCRIPT.md

 The team consists of Michael Cassano, Ahbishek Ahbishek, Jason Garber and Vladimir Maslo.

 We integrated GPT-4 into Cisco Vulnerability Management to simplify how users create and explain asset searches.
-This leads to a better user experience and transforms sales demos into an impressive displays of innovation.
+This leads to a better user experience and transforms sales demos into impressive displays of innovation.

 Let me show you how it works.